austinbv/dino/README.md

 arduino-cli board listall
 ````

-#### 6)  Test It!
+#### 6)  Test It

-Most boards have an on-board LED.
-It's internally connected to pin 13 on Arduinos, but might be different for you.
-Change the pin number if needed, then run the [LED example](examples/01-led/led.rb).
-If the LED starts blinking, you're ready for Ruby!
+Most boards have a regular LED on-board.
+Test it with the [blink](examples/led/builtin_blink.rb) example.
+If you have an on-board WS2812 LED, use the [WS2812 blink](examples/led/ws2812_builtin_blink.rb) example instead.
+If it starts blinking, you're ready for Ruby!

 ## Examples and Tutorials